edliaw/edliaw-neuron.github.io/erlu.md

 ---
 date: 2020-08-02
 tags:
-- taijiquan/practical method/erlu
+- taijiquan/forms/erlu
 ---

 # 二路 Èrlù

-Lit. second road, it is the second of two forms in <practicalmethod>.
+Lit. second road, it is the second of two forms in Chen-style Taijiquan.
 It is also called 炮捶 `pào chuí` or cannon fist.

 <div style="text-align: center;"><iframe width="80%" height="35%" src="https://www.youtube.com/embed/VBvz8sLFIqc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+In relation to the <yilu>, <chenzhonghua>'s analogy is: the yilu lays the tracks, and the erlu puts the train on the tracks.

 ## Links
 - [Form names](https://docs.google.com/spreadsheets/d/1HQCIIqI1Gy40Krl2X6md_P_GNMFBc4YDTelKBQG2K4E/edit?usp=sharing)